RadarVisuals/RADAR/full_codebase_dump.md

 import { useAppInteractions } from '../../hooks/useAppInteractions';
 import { useVisualEngineContext } from "../../context/VisualEngineContext";
 import { useEngineStore } from "../../store/useEngineStore";
-import { useProjectStore } from "../../store/useProjectStore"; // New Import
+import { useProjectStore } from "../../store/useProjectStore";
+import { useSceneSequencer } from "../../hooks/useSceneSequencer"; // NEW IMPORT

 import ToastContainer from "../Notifications/ToastContainer";
 import UIOverlay from '../UI/UIOverlay';